 Simple Perfective Progressive ------ ---------- ----------- Present hablo he hablado estoy hablando I speak I have spoken I am speaking Future hablaré habré hablado estaré hablando I shall speak I shall have spoken I shall be speaking Conditional hablaría habría hablado estaría hablando I would speak I would have spoken I would be speaking Past hablé hube hablado estuve hablando I spoke I had spoken I was speaking Imperfect hablaba había hablado estaba hablando I spoke I had spoken I was speaking

 Simple, perfective and progressive are 'aspects'.
 English has the same three aspects, used in the same way as in Spanish: simple como I eat, perfective he comido I have eaten, progressive estoy comiendo I am eating.
-Both Spanish and English also have a combined perfective-progressive aspect, he estado comiendo I have been eating, which the Language Engine doesn't include.
+Both Spanish and English also have a combined perfective-progressive aspect, he estado comiendo I have been eating, which these materials don't include.

 The perfective tenses are formed with the corresponding simple tense of haber to have followed by the past participle - so the perfective conditional consists of the conditional of haber and the past participle, the perfective past consists of the past of haber and the past participle, and so on.
 Similarly, the progressive tenses are formed from the equivalent part of estar to be and the present participle.
-The Language Engine achieves this by replacing the main verb (the 'Headword') with haber or estar and changing the aspect to 'simple', constructing the appropriate form, then restoring the main verb to make the past or present participle.
+These materials achieve this by replacing the main verb (the 'Headword') with haber or estar and changing the aspect to 'simple', constructing the appropriate form, then restoring the main verb to make the past or present participle.